A Healthy Approach to Juice for Toddlers (& Kids)

 Juice is a common beverage in many households, especially those with young children.
-But there’s often confusion regarding its nutritional value.
+But as a pediatric dietitian, I often hear the confusion regarding its nutritional value.
 Is fruit juice bad for toddlers?
 Is drinking fruit juice the same as eating fruit?

 In this article, I review the difference between 100% fruit juice, fruit drinks, and fruit cocktails, the benefits and drawbacks of fruit juice for toddlers and children, the current recommendations for consuming them, and some of the most common types of juice offered to toddlers and kids.

-Fruit Juice versus Fruit Drink versus Fruit Cocktail
+Fruit Juice vs Fruit Drink vs Fruit Cocktail

-These different fruit beverages alone cause confusion!
+There are many versions of juice drinks.
+These fruit beverages alone cause confusion!
 Let’s look at the differences between each:

-This beverage comes from the juice of fruits, like the freshly-squeezed orange juice my great-grandfather gave me when I was a child.
+This beverage comes from the juice of fruit, like freshly-squeezed orange juice my great-grandfather gave me when I was a child.

 100% fruit juice contains no added sugars, water, or other ingredients.
-It’s a good source of vitamins and minerals, but it is also high in the special type of sugar that’s found in fruit called fructose.
+It’s a good source of vitamins and minerals, but is also high in the special type of sugar that’s found in fruit, called fructose.

 Look for “100% juice” or “100% pure” on the label to make sure you’re getting pure juice.

-These beverages contain less than 100% fruit juice and sometimes as little as 5% juice.
-Added water, flavorings, and added sweeteners like high fructose corn syrup make up the rest.
+These beverages contain less than 100% juice and sometimes as little as 5% juice.
+Added water, flavorings, and sweeteners like high fructose corn syrup or artificial sweeteners make up the rest.

 Unlike table sugar (sucrose) which we’re familiar with, fruit juice naturally contains fructose.
-It’s a natural sugar, but when concentrated in juice, it can be very sweet.
+It’s considered a natural sugar, but when it’s concentrated in juice, the result can be very sweet.

 Fructose is a type of sugar that is naturally found in fruits.
 It gives fruit its sweet flavor.
-Fructose is also one of the leading sweeteners used in processed foods and beverages, as seen in the form of high fructose corn syrup.
+Fructose is also one of the leading sweeteners used in processed foods and beverages, as high fructose corn syrup.

 “Natural fruit juices have a free sugar composition quite similar to that of sugar-sweetened beverages,” describes Pepin et al, in a study published in Nutrients, 2019.
 “Despite the similarity of fruit juices to sugar-sweetened beverages in terms of free sugars content, it remains unclear whether they lead to the same metabolic consequences if consumed in equal dose.”